Islam and Mormonism

 Islam and Mormonism have been compared to one another since the earliest origins of the latter in the nineteenth century, sometimes by detractors of one or both religions, but also at least once by Joseph Smith, founder of the Latter Day Saint movement, himself.
 Smith was also frequently referred to as "the Modern Muhammad" by several publications of the era, notably in the New York Herald, shortly after his assassination in June 1844.
 This epithet repeated a comparison that had been made from Smith's earliest career.

 Comparison of the Mormon and Muslim prophets still occurs today, sometimes for derogatory or polemical reasons but also for more scholarly and neutral purposes.
-Although Mormonism and Islam bear many striking similarities in theology, practice, history, and ethos, there are also significant differences between the two religions.
+Although Mormonism and Islam bear some similarities in history, there are mainly significant differences between the two religions.
 Mormon–Muslim relations have historically been cordial; recent years have seen increasing dialogue between adherents of the two faiths, and cooperation in charitable endeavors.

-Mormons have been compared to the Ahmadi Muslims specifically, with many noting distinct similarities in both groups' doctrine, history, culture, approach to missionary work, and general lack of acceptance from mainstream Christianity and Islam, respectively.
+Mormons have also been compared to Ahmadi Muslims specifically, with many noting distinct similarities in both groups' doctrine, history, culture, approach to missionary work, and general lack of acceptance from mainstream Christianity and Islam, respectively.

 Overview

 The Book of Mormon in Arabic.

-Islam and Latter-day Saint theology both originate in the Abrahamic tradition; LDS theology differs from Mainstream Christianity for being Non-trinitarian.
+Islam and Latter-day Saint theology both originate in the Abrahamic tradition; LDS theology differs from Mainstream Christianity for having diverging views on Trinitarianism.
 However, whereas Islam insists upon the Eternity, complete Oneness and Uniqueness of God (Allah), LDS Christianity asserts that the Godhead is made up of three distinct "beings", Heavenly Father, Jesus Christ, and the Holy Ghost so united with one purpose as to be indistingushable.
-Furthermore, its doctrine of Eternal Progression asserts that God was once a man, and that humans may become gods themselves.
+Furthermore, its doctrine of Eternal Progression asserts that God was once a man, and that humans may become gods themselves, both of which are considered kufr in Islam.

 Both Islam and Latter-day Saints believe that the Christian religion as originally established by Jesus was a true religion, but that Christianity subsequently became deformed to the point that it was beyond simple reformation.
-Hence, each religion sees its founder (Muhammad for Islam, and Joseph Smith for the LDS Church) as being a true prophet of God, called to re-establish the true faith.
+Hence, each religion sees its founder (Muhammad for Islam, and Joseph Smith for the LDS Church) as being a succeeding prophet of God, called to re-establish the true faith.
 However, each religion differs in regard to how it views Jesus: Latter-day Saints see him as the promised Messiah and the Son of God (as is the case around mainstream Christianity).
 Islam agrees that Jesus (whom the Quran calls "Isa") was a Messiah in his own right, but insists that he was only a mortal man, not the Son of God or a divine being.
-Despite great opposition from many other Christian branches, Latter-day Saints identify themselves as a Christian religion, the "restoration" of primitive Christianity.
-Islam does not refer to itself as "Christian"; it asserts that Jesus and all true followers of Christ's teachings were (and are) actually Muslims – a term that means "submitters to God" – in their belief, not Christians as that term is used today.
+Despite great opposition from many other Christian branches, Latter-day Saints identify themselves as a Christian religion, and the "restoration" of primitive Christianity.
+Islam does not refer to itself as "Christian"; it asserts that Jesus and all true followers of Christ's teachings were originally Muslims – a term that means "submitters to God" – in their belief, not Christians as that term is used today.